 You can easily spend 2-3 hours here and enjoy the greenery surrounding you.
 The town is perfect for adventure lovers and nature lovers.
 And after riding for around 3 hours, Shivanasamudra Falls can be really refreshing.

 A city that’s situated to the north of Bangalore.
 Visiting Chitradurga on a one day bike trip can be really fun, given what lies ahead.
 History buffs will especially love the archeological site Chandravalli Caves and the Chitradurga Fort.
-Take your time to explore the archeological site and the lake surrounding it.
+Take your time to explore the archaeological site and the lake surrounding it.
 Do charge your phone completely, as the cave will require your phone’s flashlight.
 If you have a portable torch, you could carry that.

 Then just about 10-15 minutes away from Chandravalli Caves, you will come across the Chitradurga Fort.
 A fort that has been around since centuries, the way it spreads across various hilltops is a phenomenal sight.
 You can easily spend 2 hours exploring the fort and the several temples within the fort.
 Getting a taste of Karnataka’s heritage is well worth the ride, which is enjoyable in its own way.
 The National Highway 48 will make sure of that.